William N. Valavanis

 through his educational bonsai programs.

-He has organized the 1st, 2nd and 3rd successful U. S.
+He has organized the first six successful U. S.

 National Bonsai Exhibitions where artists from